vegaprotocol/documentation/docs/tools/vega-wallet/desktop-app/latest/getting-started.md

 Download `vegawallet-desktop-windows-arm64.zip`

 You may need to change your system preferences for this specific instance, in order to run Vega Wallet.
 If you open the file from downloads, you may get a message from Windows Defender saying it prevented an unrecognised app from starting.

+If you do not have WebView2 installed on your computer, you will be prompted to install it.
+Click "OK" to install and continue.

 </TabItem>
 <TabItem value="mac" label="MacOS">